-Students are presumed to be prepared for the Departmental Qualifying Examination on completion of courses 530.621 and 530.622 Fluid Dynamics I & II and 530.632 Convection, as well as possessing an undergraduate-level knowledge of thermodynamics, fluid mechanics and the application of fundamental concepts to technological problems.
+Students are presumed to be prepared for the Departmental Qualifying Examination on completion of courses EN.530.621 and EN.530.622 Fluid Dynamics I & II and EN.530.632 Convection, as well as possessing an undergraduate-level knowledge of thermodynamics, fluid mechanics and the application of fundamental concepts to technological problems.

-In mathematics, students are required to have taken, or have the knowledge equivalent to 530.761 Applied Mathematics for Engineering and 530.762 Advanced Mathematical Methods for Engineers.
+In mathematics, students are required to have taken, or have the knowledge equivalent to EN.530.761 Applied Mathematics for Engineering.